Perpetual Day of Remembrance

 PRAYER RESPONSE

 As a people of faith, we offer support to individuals and communities through our prayer.
-Prayer resources are available through parishes, schools, agencies, and groups.
-You can also access PDF versions below for:
+Prayer resources are available below as PDF versions.
+Word versions have been sent to parishes and schools to facilitate liturgical preparation.

 You are invited to join in our prayer response to the Perpetual Day of Remembrance.
 Together we hope to shine a light of solidarity, a light of prayer, a light of commitment to change, a light of hope.